13 Basic Electrician Tools You Need as an Apprentice

 10. Power Drill and Drill Bits

-A power drill and a set of drill bits are among the most useful tools electricians need, especially for apprentices just dipping their toes in the field.
-You'll often drill holes for mounting electrical boxes or secure various components regardless of the project.
+A power drill and a set of drill bits are among the most valuable tools electricians need, especially for apprentices just dipping their toes in the field.

 11. Screwdrivers

-Electrical work involves a lot of screw terminals and fasteners which means you’ll need a quality set of screwdrivers (flathead and Phillips head) in various sizes.
+Electrical work involves a lot of screw terminals and fasteners, which means you’ll need a quality set of screwdrivers (flathead and Phillips head) in various sizes.

 12. Level and Torpedo Level

-A level ensures surfaces are straight and even, essential for accurate installations of electrical components.
-A torpedo level is a compact, portable version, perfect for tight spaces, like aligning outlets, switches, or junction boxes precisely.
+A torpedo level is a compact, portable device perfect for tight spaces, such as aligning outlets, switches, or junction boxes precisely.

 13. Personal Protective Equipment (PPE)